Skip to main content

 Obviously Halloween was going to be a tough act to follow.
 John Carpenter’s assured direction built suspense right from the opening scene.
 He made inspired use of widescreen and by only showing us brief glimpses of Michael Myers – usually standing on the periphery of the screen – created palpable tension and a real sense of menace.
 Halloween II is essentially a repeat of the original film's structure, with Myers gradually picking off the cast as he closes in on Laurie Strode (Jamie Lee Curtis).
 However it lacks the original’s subtlety, nail-biting suspense and artistry.
 In Halloween at least there was anticipation, careful build up and tension.
 Halloween II departs drastically with its incorporation of more graphic violence and overt gore and none of the suspense to back it up.
 It emerges on a similar par to some of the other slasher films of its time.
 Despite obviously trying to outdo them in terms of creepy set pieces and bloody violence, it is no better or no worse than the likes of Hell Night, Terror Train, Prom Night or Friday the 13th.
 Not a bad thing if you like slasher movies (I do, epsecially the aforementioned ones), but following on from a classic like Halloween, the film is quite disappointing.
 The only advantage (or arguable disadvantage) it had over other slashers of the time, was the reputation of Carpenter’s original.

-Rosenthal’s direction remains completely uninspired and he fails to generate much tension or menace.
+Rosenthal’s direction lacks Carpenter's assured approach, and he fails to generate much tension or menace.
 Even Dean Cundey’s return as director of photography doesn’t really elevate proceedings without Carpenter’s masterful hand to guide him.
 Only a couple of scenes really stand out.
 The first comes early on; after Myers’ vanishes from where Loomis shot him, we follow him, via creepy point of view shots, as he skulks around the neighbourhood eluding police and killing at random.
 To begin with these scenes exhibit the same haunting atmosphere as some of those in the original film – a quiet suburban space invaded by an unspeakably evil presence.
 Peering in through windows, we can see people watching TV (including an older couple watching Romero's Night of the Living Dead), making dinner, chatting on the phone, completely oblivious to the danger they are in.
 This atmosphere is shattered after the first murder though.
 Another highlight comes much later when Laurie is eventually tracked down and pursued by Myers through the hospital in an extended chase scene.
 As in the original, tension is created by contrasting Laurie’s increasingly panic-stricken attempts to evade her stalker, and Myers’ consistently silent and stealthy approach.
-Lurid lighting lends these scenes a nightmarish quality and the film includes a couple of nods to the likes of Argento - not least when one character is killed by having a hypodermic needle thrust into her eye.
+Lurid lighting lends these scenes a nightmarish quality and the film includes a couple of nods to the work of Dario Argento - not least when one character is killed by having a hypodermic needle thrust into her eye.

 The most interesting aspects of the script explore Laurie’s past and hint at a connection between her and Myers.
 The truth is revealed with the return of nurse Marion Chambers Whittington (Nancy Stephens); sent to order Dr Loomis back to Smith’s Grove, Marion confesses to Loomis that she’s seen a secret file on Laurie Strode and it reveals that Michael Myers is in fact her brother.
 After Myers was incarcerated for killing his sister Judith back in the Sixties, young Laurie was adopted by the Strode family, who swore to protect her from ever finding out about her dark past.
 Much of the original was so chilling however, because Myers seemed to be operating with no motive other than the young women he was stalking and killing reminding him of his sister Judith.